ogri-la/strongbox/README.md

 It runs on Linux and macOS.

-It supports addons hosted by ~Curseforge,~ wowinterface, Tukui, Github and Gitlab.
+It supports addons hosted by ~Curseforge,~ wowinterface.com, Tukui, Github and Gitlab.

 ---